-a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
+a) Disclose the metrics used by the organisation to assess climate-related risks and

-The Fund has recently received its second Climate Risk Report from LGPSC, setting out the carbon risk metrics for its listed equities portfolios.
-The poor availability of data in other asset classes currently prevents a more complete analysis.
+The Fund receives annual reports from LGPS Central Limited which set out the carbon risk metrics for its listed equities and fixed income portfolios.
+The poor availability of data in unlisted asset classes prevents a more complete analysis currently.

-The carbon risk metrics analysis include;
+The carbon risk metrics analysis includes:

-- portfolio carbon footprints - the weight of portfolios invested in companies with fossil fuel reserves - the weight of portfolios invested in companies with thermal coal reserves - the weight of portfolios invested in companies who derive power from coal - The weight of portfolios invested in companies whose products and services include clean technology - metrics assessing the management of climate risk by portfolio companies.
+- portfolio carbon footprints - financed emissions of the portfolio - weight of portfolios invested in companies with fossil fuel reserves. - weight of portfolios invested in companies with thermal coal reserves. - weight of portfolios invested in companies whose products and services include clean technology. - weight of the portfolio invested in companies that have set net zero targets. - metrics assessing the management of climate risk by portfolio companies.

 Carbon risk metrics aid the Fund in assessing the potential climate-related risks to which the Fund is exposed, and identify areas for further risk management, including company engagement and fund manager monitoring.
+The Fund additionally monitors stewardship data.